FZJ-IEK3-VSA/ethos-builda-client/README.rst

 ====================

-    Python client for ETHOS.BUILDA, the German building database.
+    Python client for the building database ETHOS.BUILDA.

 This is a Python HTTP-client that provides methods for accessing the API endpoints of ETHOS.BUILDA.
-The endpoints are documented using Swagger and can be accessed here: http://134.94.130.118/api/v5_20230915/swagger/ (version 5).
+The endpoints are documented using Swagger and can be accessed here: https://ethos-builda.fz-juelich.de.

 ETHOS.BUILDA is a database containing building-level data for the German building stock.
 It is based on various data sources that are combined and enriched with machine learning approaches to generate one consistent and complete building dataset.
-The database is released under the `Open Data Commons Open Database License (ODbL) <https://opendatacommons.org/licenses/odbl/>`_.
+The database is released under the `Open Data Commons Open Database License (ODbL) <https://opendatacommons.org/licenses/odbl/>`_.The license of the contents of the database are provided with the query results for the individual data points.
-The sources of the data points and information on the type of processing that was done to assign the information from the raw data to the building in ETHOS.BUILDA are included in the query results.
+Additionally, the sources of the data points and information on the type of processing that was done to assign the information from the raw data to the building in ETHOS.BUILDA are included in the query results.

 Installation